DHCSSza/escalator-sadilar/content/event/empower/2022/19May2022/index.md

   country:
 summary:
 abstract: >
- In May 2022 we will kick off by looking at the plethora of tools that are available to researchers across the research lifecycle.
-The introductory presentation will feature [101 Innovations in Scholarly Communication](https://101innovations.wordpress.com/) - a project that evaluated software and workflows used throughout the research lifecycle.
+ In May 2022 we kicked off by looking at the plethora of tools that are available to researchers across the research lifecycle.
+The introductory presentation featured [101 Innovations in Scholarly Communication](https://101innovations.wordpress.com/) - a project that evaluated software and workflows used throughout the research lifecycle.
 Resources produced by the 101 Innovations team are available under open licences and can be re-used by community members in their learning and training.

 # Talk start and end times.